 Consistent with the breadth of his practice, Mr. Roberts has lectured and written on such diverse employment law topics as mergers and acquisitions, facility closings and relocations, Equal Employment Opportunity, disabilities accommodation and compliance, management of investigations, and governance and whistleblower issues.
 Mr. Roberts’ publications include the Labor & Employment Part of Clark Boardman Callaghan’s Attorney’s Desk Library and featured articles in journals and periodicals.

-Reflecting the confidential opinions of members of the judiciary and practicing attorneys, Mr. Roberts has received an "AV Preeminent" rating by Martindale-Hubbell in the Peer Review and Judicial Review categories, signifying the highest level of professional excellence.
-He has also been selected by his peers for inclusion in The Best Lawyers in America© (2006 to 2020) in the fields of Employment Law—Management and Labor Law—Management and named to the New York Metro Super Lawyers list (2006 to 2019) in the areas of Employment & Labor and Employment Litigation: Defense.
+Reflecting the confidential opinions of members of the judiciary and practicing attorneys, Mr. Roberts has the distinction of receiving an "AV Preeminent" rating by Martindale-Hubbell in both the Judicial Edition and the Peer Review editions, signifying the highest level of professional excellence.
+He has also been selected by his peers for inclusion in The Best Lawyers in America© (2006 to 2021) in the fields of Employment Law—Management and Labor Law—Management and named to the New York Metro Super Lawyers list (2006 to 2019) in the areas of Employment & Labor and Employment Litigation: Defense.

 With his wife, Heidi, Mr. Roberts is a founder of the U.S. Friends of Hoedspruit Endangered Species Centre, Inc., supporting programs in South Africa for breeding, care, and research for individual animals and entire species and for outreach to South African schools and community organizations.
 From 1995 to 2011, Mr. Roberts served as chair of the board of Aging in New York Fund, Inc., a not-for-profit organization established by the New York City Department for the Aging to promote productive aging and enhance the quality of life of older New Yorkers and their families.